influxdata/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema_design.md

 weather_sensor,crop=blueberries,plot=2,region=midwest temp=49.8 1472515200000000000
 ```

-Use Flux to calculate the average `temp` for blueberries in the `north` region.
 Schema 2 is preferable because using multiple tags, you don't need a regular expression.
+The following Flux examples show how to calculate the average `temp` for blueberries in the `north` region; both for schema 1 and schema 2.

 ##### Flux